Mongolia: Eagle Hunters and Reindeer Herders

 Transportation: We have two commercial in-country flights aboard Fokker twin-propeller aircraft.
 Most camera bags will fit in the overhead bins, but roller bags will not fit and must be checked.
 We have paid for extra weight allowances for your camera gear.
 When driving in and around UB, we are in comfortable mini buses, plenty of room to stretch out.
 When we off road, and when out at the eagle families, we are in Toyota Land Cruisers, again 3 guests to a vehicle with plenty of room for you and your gear.
 The roads can range from extremely bumpy dirt tracks to smooth paved highways.

 - Double occupancy lodging (single available, just ask)

-- All meals during the workshop
+- All meals and transportation during the workshop

 - Photography guiding and instruction from Kevin Pepper